rapid7/insightconnect-plugins/tshark/help.md

 #### Run

-This action is used to run Tshark on a user supplied PCAP file and return the output as `bytes` and a `string array` of packets.
+This action is used to run TShark on a user supplied PCAP file and return the output as `bytes` and a `string array` of packets.

 ##### Input

 Supported options:

-* Tshark Flags
+* TShark Flags
 * Display Filter

 A display filter is required, the default is set to `ip or ipv6` to encompass most traffic one would want to analyze.